City Guide for: Detroit, Michigan, United States

 Eastern Market

-Eastern Market Immerse yourself in the vibrant atmosphere of Eastern Market, one of the oldest and largest public markets in the United States.
-Browse through stalls overflowing with fresh produce, flowers, and local goods.
-Sample delicious treats, enjoy live music, and soak up the energy of this bustling marketplace.
-A great place to experience Detroit's local culture.
+Eastern Market Experience the vibrant atmosphere of Eastern Market, one of the oldest and largest public markets in the United States.
+Browse through stalls overflowing with fresh produce, flowers, local goods, and artisanal foods.
+Enjoy the lively energy, sample delicious treats, and support local farmers and businesses.
+A true Detroit gem.

 Greektown